HL7/fhir-shorthand/input/pagecontent/reference.md

 ```
 #"{code}"
 ```
 In general, the first syntax is sufficient.
-Quotes are only required in the rare case of a code containing white space.
+Quotes are only required in the rare situation of a code containing white space.

 **Examples:**